-Risks Level Plans for Mitigation Financial Risks Moderate The forecasts have been prepared on a realistic intake of students.
-The risks on the financial resources are also considered and found to be minimal.
-In the event of the company needing further funding, the directors will be willing to inject personal funds up to £150,000 at any given point in time if required.
-Risks to Premises Moderate The College is spread across three floors.
-Any disruption to part of the premises will be addressed by relocation of lectures to other parts of the premises temporarily whilst damage caused is repaired.
-In the unlikely event that the whole premises is rendered unsafe, our business continuity arrangements assure the retrieval of data from our Cloud facility and arrangements will be made at a local college in the Stratford community for students to attend lectures temporarily whilst the premises is brought back to habitable status.
-Risks to Programme Delivery Non-Availability of Specific Tutors Unlikely Continuity of studies is the key aim of the plan.
+Risks to o Programme Delivery Unlikely retrieval of data from our Cloud facility and arrangements will be made at a local college in the Stratford community for students to attend lectures temporarily whilst the premises is brought back to habitable status.
+Continuity of studies is the key aim of (i) Non-Availability of Specific Tutors Unincery the plan.
 Any expected break in the delivery of our programmes would lead to the drawing of a teach-out plan after consultation with students to be affected.
 The teach-out plan will be designed to ensure that affected students receive the appropriate teaching and support to complete their programme of study. (ii) Awarding Body Withdrawal of Centre and Qualification Approval status Moderate In the case of awarding body withdrawal of centre approved status, the College will arrange to transfer students affected to other Colleges to enrol on the same course and at the level of their course registration.
 The College will facilitate and support all students affected in this case.
 The objective here is to ensure the continuity of studies and that students intended aim of study and expected award are not jeopardised. (iii) Closure of a Programme Moderate In the case of the College not being able to run any of our programmes, meaning that a programme is to be discontinued or closed, this will be communicated to all stakeholders in a timely manner in order that College and students embrace the teach-out plan drawn to facilitate and support transfer of students to other Colleges.
 Our Fees Refund and Compensation Policy explains how affected students will be compensated or fees refunded as the case may be. (a) Affected students who receive tuition fees from the Students Loan Company will be refunded the fees paid for the term or year as may be applicable. (b) Fees paid by self-funded students covering the term or year, as applicable, will be refunded